Experience Management

 Customer experience metrics are data points used to measure how customers perceive your brand across different touchpoints.
 These metrics, such as NPS, CSAT, CES, and others, help you track satisfaction, loyalty, and effort, and identify areas where service can be improved.

-CX Metrics
+CX Surveys

 What Customer Experience Metrics Should You Measure?

-What Are Transactional & Relational Metrics?
+What Are Transactional & Relational CX Metrics?

 Transactional CX metrics measure outcomes of individual customer interactions with a company, while relational CX metrics measure the overall relationship customers have with a company.